 Background: Jane and David are married and run a consulting business together.
 They have no employees.
 Jane is 51 and David is 55.

 Goal: Jane and David love what they do, but they would like to retire in ten years and have a substantial retirement fund to tap while they enjoy traveling and doing volunteer work.

-Solution: They decide that after their expenses, they can contribute $290,000 per year to a DB plan.
-This contribution saves them over $100,000 in taxes per year and puts them on course to build a retirement nest egg of over $3 million.
+Solution: They decide that after their expenses, they can contribute $280,000 per year to a DB plan.
+This contribution saves them almost $100,000 in taxes per year and puts them on course to build a retirement nest egg of over $3.7 million in 10 years.

 University Professor with Side Income